mufan-li/mufan-li.github.io/_pages/lyapunov_escape.md

 Now to my favourite part of this post, where we actually describe the proof techniques.
-We will see that despite the lengthy technical calculations in \[LE20\], the proof sketch is quite straight forward.
+We will see that despite the lengthy calculations in \[LE20\], the proof idea is quite straight forward to explain.
 We start by stating a Lyapunov criterion for the Poincar&eacute; inequality.